knewplay/oop-fundamentals/oop_fundamentals.md

 ### Attributes and Methods

 In OOP, the key components of a class are its attributes and methods.
 Attributes describe the characteristics of an object (properties), while methods define what the object can do (actions).
-Explain what is an attribute, and what is a method.
-Readers already know what is a function, so use that to explain methods as well.
+Attributes are like variables that store data specific to an object.
+Methods, on the other hand, are functions that belong to a class and define the behaviors or actions that an object can perform.

 #### Example: Robot attributes and behaviors

 Imagine designing a class called `Robot`.
 This class defines what a robot is like (its properties) and what it can do (its actions).
-For example, a robot might have a name, type, and color, and it can perform actions like moving, picking up objects, and turning.
+For example, a robot might have a name, color, and weight, and it can perform actions like introducing itself.

-For the Robot class, properties might include the robot's name, type, and color.
-Actions could include moving, picking up objects, and turning.

 ![Robot objects and their attributes](./figures/robot-class-objects.jpg) *A class called Robot, and two object instances of this class with their unique attributes.*

-#### Example: Person, Student, and Teacher attributes and behaviors
+#### Example: Student and Teacher attributes and behaviors

-Consider a school management system with separate classes for `Student` and `Teacher`.
+Consider the school management system from before.

 - `Student` class: